cbeck88/spirit-po/README.md

   - `SPIRIT_PO_NOEXCEPT` is defined
   - `BOOST_NO_EXCEPTIONS` is defined
   - Boost version >= 1.55.
 (Fails below that due to a bug in `boost::variant`.)

-  I believe that it should also not require RTTI if you define `BOOST_NO_RTTI`, but I haven't tested this.

 ## Using it